My wish for you is freedom!

 Trauma does not just happen to a few unlucky people; it is the bedrock of our psychology.
 Death and illness touch us all, but even the everyday sufferings of loneliness and fear are traumatic.
 In his book “The Trauma of Everyday Life,” Mark Epstein uncovers the transformational potential of trauma, revealing how it can be used for the mind’s own development.

 Our lived experience – our traumas – create the parts of our “selves” that we often have most difficulty with.
-For as long as we battle against these parts of ourselves, we’ll be trapped in war that we can’t win.
+But for as long as we fight a battle against these parts of ourselves, we’ll be trapped in a war that we can’t win.
 Clearly, fighting is not the answer.

 Holding, is what brings us to wholeness.
 Learning how to listen to what is crying inside.
 No longer rejecting – but accepting every part of you – is what leads to freedom from this war.